MrPet/ChiaAddressMonitor/README.md

 The Widget will be refreshed by the widget api, this can result in irregular updates but will not drain your battery.
 If you need a quick update you can refresh the widget manually in the app.
 Just pull the list of addresses to refresh all.

-This widget uses the API of [all the blocks](https://alltheblocks.net), big thanks for doing the heavy lifting and providing the data for easy access.
+This widget uses the API of [alltheblocks.net](https://alltheblocks.net), big thanks for doing the heavy lifting and providing the data for easy access.

 This is a beta version and is developed in my free time, please keep that in mind.